 Describing Your Data: Data Dictionaries

-To enable discovery and citation all research data should have a corresponding descriptive metadata record as well as explanatory metadata, or data dictionary, that defines and describes the data itself.
+To enable discovery and citation all research data should have both a corresponding descriptive metadata record as well as explanatory metadata, or data dictionary, that defines and describes the data itself.
 Not convinced?
-The USGS persuasively answers the question why do we need metadata?
+The USGS persuasively explains why we need metadata and uses for metadata.

 -International Standards Organization (ISO) Information Technology Parts 1-6 (2nd Edition),2004.